jim-easterbrook/Photini/src/doc/other/localisation.rst

 External links, e.g. ```Flickr <http://www.flickr.com/>`_``
    The url within the ``<>`` characters should not be translated, but it may be appropriate to translate the preceding link text.

+When you've finished your translation, or done a significant chunk of it, please email me (jim@jim-easterbrook.me.uk) to let me know.
+(If you're not using Transifex then send me your translation file directly.)

 .. _localisation-documentation-testing: